81st Annual Allstate Sugar Bowl ~ January 1, 2015

 Sims pumped life back into Bama with an 84-yard, seven-play drive in which he completed 15 and 52-yard passes, then ran in the touchdown from the 5 with 1:01 in the third quarter.

-That made the score 34-28 – and set the stage for Elliot’s slam-the-door run – though there was more excitement.
+That made the score 34-28 – and set the stage for Elliott’s slam-the-door run – though there was more excitement.

 Bama continued to hang around, getting good field position after Ohio State punter Cameron Johnson shanked a kick just 20 yards to the Buckeye 23.
 But that golden opportunity vanished when Sims threw toward the end zone and safety Vonn Bell picked it off to snuff out the threat.